ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    By default, this claim has the same encoding as the 'scope' parameter in the Authorization Request, defined in {{ssec-authorization-request}}.

    Optionally, an alternative extended format of scope defined in {{sec-extended-scope}} can be used.
-This format explicitly signals the semantics used to express the actual access control information, and according to which the scope has to be parsed.
+This format explicitly signals the semantics used to express the actual access control information, and according to which this has to be parsed.
 This enables a Resource Server to correctly process a received access token, also in case:

      - The Resource Server implements a KDC that supports multiple application profiles of this specification, using different scope semantics; and/or